-Per Unit Total Public offering price \$ 10.00 \$ 300,000,000 Underwriting discounts and commissions (1) \$ 0.55 \$ 16,500,000 Proceeds, before expenses, to us \$ 9.45 \$ 283,500,000
+Per Unit Total Public offering price \$ 10.00 \$ 300,000,000 Underwriting discounts and commissions (1)(2) \$ 0.55 \$ 14,500,000 Proceeds, before expenses, to us \$ 9.45 \$ 285,500,000

-(1) Includes \$0.20 per unit, or \$6,000,000 in the aggregate (or \$6,900,000 if the underwriter's over-allotment option is exercised in full), payable to the underwriter upon the closing of this offering.
-Also includes \$0.35 per unit, or \$10,500,000 in the aggregate (or up to \$12,075,000 in the aggregate if the underwriter's over-allotment option is exercised in full) payable to the underwriter for deferred underwriting commissions.
-See also "Underwriting" for a description of underwriting compensation payable to the underwriter.
+The underwriters will not receive any upfront discounts or commissions on 10,000,000 units purchased by our anchor investors, and on such units Citigroup will only receive a deferred underwriting commission equal to 3.5% of such gross proceeds from such sales upon completion of our initial business combination.
+Includes \$0.20 per other unit, or \$4,000,000 in the aggregate (or \$4,900,000 if the underwriters' over-allotment option is exercised in full), payable to the underwriters upon the closing of this offering.

-Of the proceeds we receive from this offering and the sale of the private placement warrants described in this prospectus, \$300 million, or \$345 million if the underwriter's over-allotment option is exercised in full (\$10.00 per unit in either case), will be deposited into a trust account located in the United States with Continental Stock Transfer & Trust Company acting as trustee, after deducting \$6,000,000 in underwriting discounts and commissions payable upon the closing of this offering (or \$6,900,000 if the underwriter's over-allotment option is exercised in full) and an aggregate of \$2.25 million to pay fees and expenses in connection with the closing of this offering and for working capital following the closing of this offering.
+Includes \$0.35 per unit, or \$10,500,000 in the aggregate (or up to \$12,075,000 in the aggregate if the underwriters' over-allotment option is exercised in

-The underwriter is offering the units for sale on a firm commitment basis.
-The underwriter expects to deliver the units to the purchasers on or about , 2021.
+Of the proceeds we receive from this offering and the sale of the private placement warrants described in this prospectus, \$300 million, or \$345 million if the underwriters' over-allotment option is exercised in full (\$10.00 per unit in either case), will be deposited into a trust account located in the United States with Continental Stock Transfer & Trust Company acting as trustee, after deducting \$4,000,000 in underwriting discounts and commissions payable upon the closing of this offering (or \$4,900,000 if the underwriters' over-allotment option is exercised in full) and an aggregate of \$2.25 million to pay fees and expenses in connection with the closing of this offering and for working capital following the closing of this offering.
+The underwriters are offering the units for sale on a firm commitment basis.
+The underwriters expect to deliver the units to the purchasers on or about Sarchaber 24, 2021 about September 24, 2021.

-Sole Bookrunning Manager
+Bookrunning Manager